Non-equilibrium pathways between cluster morphologies in active phase separation: necking, rupture and cavitation: Introduction

 Active matter systems are driven away from equilibrium by continuous injection of energy at a microscopic level.
 Within this class, systems of self-propelled particles have been widely studied in recent years: they are tractable both analytically and numerically and reveal a range of interesting large-scale behaviour, including motility-induced phase separation (MIPS), where purely repulsive particles spontaneously separate into a dense liquid phase and a dilute vapor~\cite{tailleur2008statistical, fily2012athermal, redner2013structure, cates2025active}.
 This phenomenon shares many features with liquid-vapor phase separation at equilibrium, but there are also important differences.
 For this reason, MIPS phenomenology is a natural place to test and develop methods for non-equilibrium systems, and to compare with equilibrium cases.

 Phase-separated states are also natural settings to investigate the ``controllability'' of many-body physical systems.
 For example, the morphology of liquid and vapor domains and the wetting behavior at interfaces can both be engineered via surface tensions between the liquid, vapor, and solid.
-It may also be desirable to control the transitions between different metastable states, such as the slab and droplet morphologies of a liquid domain in a phase-separated system with periodic boundaries.
-Here, the slab morphology involves a liquid domain that crosses the periodic boundaries, and has flat interfaces; the droplet morphology has a circular or spherical domain with curved interfaces.
-(The free energy difference between these states depends on the overall density.)
-In general, the control of such transitions is intrinsically linked with the mechanism of (often rare) spontaneous transitions via a general connection between optimal-control theory and large deviation theory~\cite{dupuis,Chetrite2015,JackSollich2015,Das2019,Das2021,Heller2024}.
+It may also be desirable to control the transitions between different {morphologies.
+For example, a phase-separated system with periodic boundaries may exist in a slab morphology, where the liquid domain has flat interfaces and crosses the periodic boundaries; there is also a droplet morphology with a circular or spherical liquid domain, and curved interfaces.
+Both morphologies are locally stable states of phase coexistence.
+In general, the control of transitions between such states} is intrinsically linked with the mechanism of (often rare) spontaneous transitions via a general connection between optimal-control theory and large deviation theory~\cite{dupuis,Chetrite2015,JackSollich2015,Das2019,Das2021,Heller2024}.
 The central idea is that the minimal forces required to induce a dynamical transition are those that realise the mechanism by which it would happen spontaneously (but rarely).

 In fact, characterisation of the transition mechanism between liquid slab and droplet states is already a challenging problem in equilibrium liquid-vapour systems~\cite{venturoli2009kinetics,moritz2017interplay}.
 Such rare events are often studied in the context of dewetting and capillary condensation in systems confined between hydrophobic surfaces \cite{lum1998phase, nicolaides1989monte, vishnyakov2003nucleation, luzar2000dynamics, leung2000dynamics, evans1990fluids}.
 For the idealised case of the 2d Ising lattice gas with periodic boundaries, it was found by Moritz~\emph{et al.}~\cite{moritz2017interplay} that two reaction coordinates are required to characterise the transition, with one quantifying the neck that forms in the transition state, and the other quantifying the roundness of the cluster.
 These co-ordinates have quite different characteristic time scales, so the mechanism involves a relatively slow change of cluster shape, while formation (or breakage) of the neck is much faster.
 The surface tension (and its curvature dependence~\cite{troster2011positive, troster2012numerical}) are obviously relevant for this rate, but differing time scales for the two co-ordinates also influence the mechanism, through the presence of two distinct mobilities~\cite{moritz2017interplay}.